-Figure 3 shows an example of a wave function equation for a vessel at location 0,0 and with incoming waves from the north side.
-As you can notice, the most ideal orientation for the vessel (highest value of ϕwave) would be slightly inclined, but near head on to the waves.
+Figure 3 provides an example of a wave-function equation for a vessel at location 0,0 and with incoming waves from the north.
+As can be seen, the ideal orientation for the vessel (highest value of ϕwave) would be slightly inclined but nearly head on to the waves.
 Orientations that are to be avoided (lowest value of ϕwave) are waves coming from the side or from the back.

-Vessels should not run into detected obstacles.
-Therefore, the UMS collectively create and share an obstacle map (om) and steer away from items on this map.
+It is important that vessels do not run into any detected obstacles.
+The UMS therefore collectively create and share an obstacle map (om) and steer away from objects on this map.

-It is of no use that multiple agents of the fleet investigate the same area.
-Therefore the swarm optimization behaviour seeks to keep adequate distances between all of the agents.
+It would be inefficient for multiple agents in the fleet to investigate the same area.
+Therefore, the swarm optimisation behaviour seeks to maintain an adequate distance between the agents.

-The different local heat maps are combined into a single map p, using the weights that were calculated before (in the off-line step).
+The different local heat maps are combined into a single map p using the weights that were calculated previously (in the offline step).

 An extra check is performed in order to ensure that the UMS do not stray away from the designated surveillance area.

 An extra check is made in order to avoid revisiting recent locations.
-This is required not only to speed up the convergence, but also to avoid to get stuck in local minima.
+This is required not only to speed up the convergence but also to avoid getting stuck at local minima.
 Therefore, a trajectory memory is maintained and checked for pruning the local heat map p.